xwp/wp-customize-snapshots/readme.md

 ## Description ##

-Customize Snapshots save the state of a Customizer session so it can be shared or even publish at a future date.
+Customize Snapshots save the state of a Customizer session so it can be shared or even published at a future date.
 A snapshot can be shared with a private URL to both authenticated and non authenticated users.
 This means anyone can preview a snapshot's settings on the front-end without loading the Customizer, and authenticated users can load the snapshot into the Customizer and publish or amend the settings at any time.

-Requires PHP 5.3+.

-**Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-snapshots).
+Requires PHP 5.3+. **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-snapshots).
 Pull requests welcome.
 Please see [issues](https://github.com/xwp/wp-customize-snapshots) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customize-snapshots).**

 ## Screenshots ##